Chapter One: The Setup

 For nine months, we lived on Vadim’s salary alone.
 No penthouses.
 No designer cribs.

-He and Kolya created an app for new parents.
-It took off.
-They got offers, investments.
-They declined.
+Vadim and Kolya developed an app for new parents.
+It grew.
+Investors came knocking.
+They refused.

 Vadim thrived.
 So did our love.